Lawyer for Bicycle Accident in Marlborough, MO

 - Defective car or bike components

-While most bike accidents happen at intersections, a National Transport Safety Board report relayed that "midblock" accidents do more damage because the speeds are higher than at intersections because of stop signs, traffic lights or turning vehicles.
-Your Marlborough, MO bike accident lawyer at Halvorsen Klote will carry out a comprehensive investigation into your accident to determine the cause of your injuries and who we need to seek compensation from.
+While most bike accidents happen at intersections, a National Transport Safety Board report relayed that accidents between intersections do more damage because the speeds are higher than at intersections because of stop signs, traffic lights or turning vehicles.
+Your Marlborough, MO bike accident lawyer at Halvorsen Klote will perform a thorough investigation into your accident to who and/or what caused it and who is at fault for your injuries.

 What Are Common Injuries from Marlborough, MO Bicycle Accidents?

-Bicyclists are at a higher risk for severe injuries than anyone else on the road.
+Because of the vulnerability of bicyclists relative to their cars or trucks, injuries suffered in bicycle accidents can be disastrous and even sometimes result in lifelong consequences.
 Some of the most common injuries our lawyer for bicycle accident team has helped Marlborough, MO residents receive compensation for include: